 I have received several press awards over my career including six regional Emmy nominations, two regional Emmy Awards, and a regional Edward R. Murrow Award in Investigative Reporting.
 I was also part of the first investigative team in Kansas City to be awarded Columbia University’s prestigious Alfred I. Dupont Award.

-In 2017, I earned my master’s in International Media from American University in Washington, D.C. and after graduation was awarded the Robert Bosch fellowship which brings American professionals to Germany for 11-months to learn German and work in German institutions.
-During my time in Germany, I was placed with German nonprofit news organization Correctiv as well as with the press freedom advocacy organization Reporters Ohne Grenzen (Reporters Without Borders).
+In 2017, I earned my master’s degree in International Media from American University in Washington, D.C.
+After graduation I was awarded the Robert Bosch Fellowship which brings American professionals to Germany for 11 months to learn German and work in German institutions.
+During my time in Germany, I was placed with German nonprofit news organization Correctiv, as well as with the press freedom advocacy organization Reporters Ohne Grenzen (Reporters Without Borders).
 My transatlantic research topics included researching the current state of misinformation/disinformation in media and the impact of possible regulation of social media platforms on press freedom.

 We’re experiencing something I call “communications pollution” in our media today.
 It’s hard to figure out what’s real and what’s sensationalized or simply not true at all.
 But I think if people understood how news organizations made their decisions, they might know better who to trust.
 I hope by being transparent about my reporting decisions, you will understand how I research my reports and trust what I write.

 Thanks for reading all the way to this point.
-I know your time is precious so I hope you find this site a worthy place to invest it.
+I know your time is precious so I hope you find this site a worthy place to invest in.